BilalA99/primaryurgent-care/README.md

 # Primary and Urgent Care Centers of Florida

-This is the official website for Primary and Urgent Care Centers of Florida, built with [Next.js](https://nextjs.org) and bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+![Primary and Urgent Care Centers of Florida Logo](public/logo.png) This is the official website for Primary and Urgent Care Centers of Florida

-![Primary and Urgent Care Centers of Florida Logo](public/logo.png)

 ## About Our Services